-The New Jersey Civil Service Commission (CSC) has prepared this guide for candidates who will participate in the 2022 Entry-Level Law Enforcement Examination (LEE).
+The New Jersey Civil Service Commission (CSC) has prepared this guide for candidates who will participate in the 2024 Entry-Level Law Enforcement Examination (LEE).
 This guide is designed to help candidates understand the testing process and prepare for the examination administration.

-The 2022 LEE announcements consist of the following 13 titles: Police Officer; County Police Officer; Park Police Officer; Campus Police Officer Recruit; Police Officer Recruit, Human Services; Police Officer, Palisades Interstate Park; State Park Police Officer Trainee; Sheriff's Officer; County Correctional Police Officer; Correctional Police Officer, Juvenile Justice Commission; Parole Officer Recruit; and Parole Officer Recruit, Juvenile Justice.
-Bilingual variants for some of these titles will also announce.
+While not all may be announced in 2024, the LEE is used for the following 13 titles: Police Officer; County Police Officer; Park Police Officer; Campus Police Officer; Senior Police Officer, Human Services; Police Officer, Palisades Interstate Park; State Park Police Officer; Sheriff's Officer; County Correctional Police Officer; Correctional Police Officer, Juvenile Justice Commission; Parole Officer Recruit; and Parole Officer Recruit, Juvenile Justice.
+Bilingual variants for some of these titles may also announce.

-The LEE examination will be used to test candidates who have applied for any of these LEE announcements.
-Because the same examination is used, candidates will only have one opportunity to take the examination, regardless of the number of symbols for which they apply, and their score achieved on the examination will be applied to all the symbols for which they have applied.
+The LEE examination will be used to test candidates who have applied for any of these 2024 LEE announcements.
+Because the same examination is used, candidates will only take the LEE once in 2024.